Confusing and Detecting ML Adversarial Attacks with Injected Attractors: Evaluation

 \subsubsection{Comparison with Known Defenses}

 We compared the performance of our approach with three existing detection analyzers: LID, FS.
 MagNet as well as Trapdoor in the same setting.
 The results are shown in Table~\ref{tab:compare_detection}.
-Here we use {\em true positive rate (TPR)}, {\em false positive rate (FPR)}, {\em area under the curve (AUC)} and {\em overall attack success rate} to evaluate and compare. \begin{itemize}[leftmargin=*] \item \textit{\textbf{True Positive Rate (TPR)}} is the detection rate on successful adversarial input that get misclassified.
-TPR is shown in Column (a). \item \textit{\textbf{False Positive Rate (FPR)}} is the percentage of clean samples which get wrongly detected as adversarial for all the samples in the test dataset.
-FPR is shown in Column (b). \item \textit{\textbf{Area Under the Curve (AUC)}} computes the area under a ROC curve.
+Here we use {\em true positive rate (TPR)}, {\em false positive rate (FPR)}, {\em area under the curve (AUC)} and {\em overall attack success rate} to evaluate and compare. \begin{itemize}[leftmargin=5pt] \item \textit{\textbf{True Positive Rate (TPR)}} is the detection rate on successful adversarial input that get misclassified.
+TPR is shown in Column (a). \item \textit{\textbf{False Positive Rate (FPR)}} is the percentage of clean samples which get wrongly detected as adversarial for all samples in the test dataset.
+FPR is shown in Column (b). \item \textit{\textbf{Area Under the Curve (AUC)}} computes the area under ROC curve.
 It is a threshold-independent benchmark for the detection performance.
 AUC is shown in Column (c). \item \textit{\textbf{Overall Attack Success Rate}} is defined in the previous Subsection~\ref{sec:successrate} and shown in Column (d). \end{itemize} We adopt and follow the definitions of TPR, FPR and AUC in DEEPSEC~\cite{Ling2019DEEPSECAU}.
-The performance of known mechanisms in Table~\ref{tab:compare_detection} are obtained\footnote{The data on TPR, FPR and AUC are directly quoted.
-The data on overall attack success rate are derived from the reported performance.
-Since data on the initial attack success rate for Trapdoor are not available, we are unable to derive some of the overall attack success rate for Trapdoor.} from results reported in DEEPSEC~\cite{Ling2019DEEPSECAU} and Trapdoor~\cite{DBLP:journals/corr/abs-1904-08554}.
+The performance of known mechanisms in Table~\ref{tab:compare_detection} are obtained from results reported in DEEPSEC~\cite{Ling2019DEEPSECAU} and Trapdoor~\cite{DBLP:journals/corr/abs-1904-08554}.

 Note that in our experiments, a same threshold value was selected to detect all attacks.
 With this value, FPR could be fixed.
 On the other hand, a defense can be very effective on certain attacks.
 For these attacks, there exist better thresholds which can clearly separate clean and adversarial samples, resulting in 100\% AUC.